Royalex: Properties

+History

-ABS is a copolymer of rubber and thermoplastic: Acrylonitrile, butadiene, styrene.
-It was developed at US Rubber Co's Chicago plant by Bob Pooley and was simply called Royalite.
+It was developed at US Rubber Company's Chicago plant by Bob Pooley and was simply called Royalite.
 US Rubber was later renamed Uniroyal - a blanket name to encapsulate their worldwide enterprises, which previously had separate names.
 Later, Bob Pooley and associates continued work on Royalite to introduce a foaming/expandable element.
 This was accomplished at the Uniroyal plant in Warsaw, Indiana.
 The resulting product was named Royalex to recognise the expanding core.

 Although extremely versatile as well as being very tough, the material was expensive compared to available alternatives.
 Even so, many industries were attracted to evaluate Royalex.
-Items produced included Caravans (vacuum formed in two halves) the top was a mirror image of the base so that only one forming tool was required.
-White Motors introduced a limited run of tractor cabs.
-A company was formed to produce a repro of the famous 'Coffin nosed' Cord Deusenberg.
+Items produced included caravans (vacuum formed in two halves) the top was a mirror image of the base so that only one forming tool was required.
+White Motor Company introduced a limited run of tractor cabs.
+A company was formed to produce a reproduction of the famous 'Coffin nosed' Cord 810/812.

 Gene Bordinat, Chief Designer at Ford, designed a concept car in Royalex in 1965.
-This resulted in the 'Ford XP Bordinat Cobra'.
-The writer brought both of these cars to London, England to show at the International Plastics Exhibition and for exposure to the then extensive automotive producers.
+This resulted in the Ford XP Bordinat Cobra.
+The writer brought both of these cars to London, England, to show at the International Plastics Exhibition and for exposure to the then extensive automotive producers.

-Royalex was extremely tough but if hit hard enough could be dented.
-If this happened such dents could be recovered by applying a hand held hot air gun which re-expanded the core to blow out the dent.
-The cost, as well as the need to accost a different build technique when using Royalex, mitigated against its acceptance in large scale production and eventually simple canoe bodies became the main product.
+But its cost, as well as the need to accost a different build technique when using Royalex, mitigated against its acceptance in large scale production and eventually simple canoe bodies became the main product.
 An additional reason was that following the breakup of the Uniroyal empire, product specialists were lost and there was no longer a team to drive the concept.

-Royalex was developed by Uniroyal in the 1970s.
 In 2000 the Spartech Corporation took over the Uniroyal Royalex Manufacturing Division and secured the rights to manufacture Royalex at their factory in Warsaw, Indiana.
-In 2013, plastics company PolyOne, of Avon Lake, Ohio purchased Spartech, and decided to shut down Royalex production due to its low volume.
+In 2013, plastics company PolyOne, of Avon Lake, Ohio, purchased Spartech, and decided to shut down Royalex production due to its low volume.
 The last sheets of Royalex were shipped from the factory in December, 2013.
-Production will be shut down in April 2014.
-If another manufacturer does not emerge, existing Royalex canoes in retail outlets may be sold out by 2015.
-Equivalent materials for canoemakers do not exist as of January 2014.
+Production was shut down in April 2014.

 T-Formex, an equivalent to Royalex, has been developed and is manufactured by the canoe manufacturer Esquif.
 Canoes in the material are available from Esquif and several other manufacturers, including Swift and Wenonah.